Product Marketing ManagerAbbi Minessale

 Give users enough time to respond…

 Nothing is more frustrating than when an IVR asks you a question and doesn’t give you enough time to answer.
-For example, if you need to ask your customer for their account number, give them a little extra time to look up the number (there's a good chance the don't have it memorized).
+For example, if you need to ask your customer for their account number, give them a little extra time to look up the number (there's a good chance they don't have it memorized).

 ...and allow room for barge in

 For some of us, this isn’t our first rodeo.
 We’ve been stuck in a phone tree before and we want to get out.
 We know exactly who we’re trying to talk to and we want to get to them now.
-Make sure that your IVR lets people barge in.
+Make sure that your IVR allows people to barge in.
 For maximum efficiency, try allowing barge in for certain strings and not others.
 You might not want any background noise interrupting the intro menu and confusing your IVR, but you can allow for barge in during secondary menus so that you don’t trap anyone on the phone.

 Rephrase the prompt if there is an error

 Sometimes things don’t work perfectly.
 Sometimes people mumble and the IVR can’t pick up what the caller said.
 No problem!
 Just make sure that when your IVR asks the prompt again, there’s a slight variant.
-Nobody wants to hear the same prompt over and over again, it’s confusing and annoying.
+Nobody wants to hear the same prompt over and over again - it’s confusing and annoying.
 Did they hear me the first time?
 Am I going to have to listen to this entire message again?
 All of that psychological torture can be avoided by simply rephrasing the prompt.

 Different language options

 Most importantly, your IVR might be the first contact your customers have with your company so make sure it reflects your brand!
 Make your IVR your own and don’t be afraid to pepper in a little humor or character.
 And don’t forget to pick really cool hold music.
-It’s 2020, we’re sick of the elevator music.

 Build something great on SignalWire

 Now that you have the secrets to having a good IVR, all you have to do is make it!
 SignalWire is a great tool for building out custom Interactive Voice Response systems that work.
 You can sign up for a space here and test it out for yourself at the cheapest price point in the industry.
-Keep an eye out for a tutorial on how to build your own!

-Friendly support can be found in our online community.
+If you have questions as you get started, support can be found in our online community.